davidwilliamriley/tracer-dash/README.md

 # WorkBench

-**A Plotly Dash-based Network Graph Visualisation and Data Editing Application**
+**A Plotly Dash-based Technical Project Management and Systems Engineering Management Application**

 ## Project Description
 Objective is to provide a Complete, Efficient, Robust and Resilient Network.